mateuszmidor/PythonStudy/ExanteTaxCalculator/README.md

 - 2023:
   - added support for `AUTOCONVERSION` linked to `TRADE` by "Parent UUID" - "UUID" fields
   - fixed `US TAX` support - was missing from TaxBuilder
+- 2025:
+  - added support for `FEE`
+  - added support for TAX that actually returns money (tax recalculation)